izzypt/DRF-Guide/README.md

 # What we will build ?

-In order to cover all those topics , we will build an API that will serve movie data , like an IMDV or WatchMate clone.
+In order to cover all those topics , we will build an API that will serve movie data , like an IMDB or WatchMate clone.

 # Installation